BenAlston/stalkie_ref_genome_assembly/lab_book/sex_chr_id.md

 * symetrical outlier peaks on either side of the main peak are caused by regions with very low coverage, usually 1-4 per individual, symetry is determined by if its m or f coverage.
 * Currently, samples with coverage values below <4 are considered 0, this has remomved the peaks.
 Still need to decide on a less arbirary threshold

+### **X-autosomal cutoff**
+* I have a multi-modal density distribution that looks like two normal distributions stuck together.
+* I essentially want to determine the probability that any given observation belongs to either peak, so I can set a justifiable cutoff
+* any ideas how I could do this.
+Preferably in R

 # **Y identification: Degenerate Region**
 * WHen mapping M and F reads to the M ref, regions where male read map only will be Y linked.
 This is done in a similar way to the F reads